AUTHOR: BEC OF 'FOR EVERY HEN'

 DECORATE LIKE A PRO!

-When it comes to decor, you can have so much fun!
+When it comes to the Kitchen Tea decorations, you can have so much fun!
 Whether you go for a themed celebration (as mentioned earlier), stick to an overall ‘Kitchen’ vibe, or simply place a few stunning bunches of flowers around; you really can’t go wrong!
 To help get you inspired, we’ve shared some of our favourite Kitchen Tea decoration ideas below:

 ADD COLOUR WITH FLOWERS